 3. It allows you to hyper-focus your ads

-One big benefit of remarketing ads is how they directly target those who have taken various actions to express interest in your product or service.
+One big benefit of remarketing ads is how they directly target those who have taken various actions to express interest in a specific product or service.

 According to Google, you can create various remarketing lists that apply to specific cases, such as those who added something to their cart but didn’t check out.